Aniai · 2024-2025

 Schedule

-Assigning updates to groups
+Assigning updates to robot groups

 Update

-Reviewing and confirming updates
+Reviewing and confirming individual robot updates

 Review

-Software update history by group
+Software update history of robot groups 2

 A key design challenge was creating a clear software update overview that helped all stakeholders quickly align.
-Since the naming system was hard to read at a glance, I focused on table layout and typography to make information scannable and easy to interpret.
+Since the naming system was hard to read at a glance, I focused on table layout and typography to make information scannable and easy to interpret2.

 The design emphasized transparency and predictability, so that updates could scale smoothly across teams.